apache/celix-site/source/contributing/volunteers.md

 ## Project Management Committee Members

-Committee members are listed in the chronological order, according to the date each person become a committer or committee member.
+Committee members are listed in the chronological order, according to the date each person became a committee member.

 - Alexander Broekhuis (abroekhuis at apache.org)
 - Marcel Offermans (marss at apache.org)
 - Konstantin I Boudnik (cos at apache.org)
-- Pepijn Noltes, Chairman (pnoltes at apache.org)
+- Pepijn Noltes (pnoltes at apache.org) **(Chairman)**
 - Roman Shaposhnik (rvs at apache.org)
 - Bjoern Petri (bpetri at apache.org)
 - Erik Jansman (ejansman at apache.org)